Baton Rouge Court Reporters' FAQs | Legal Deposition

 Condensed copies of transcripts can be taken with you wherever you need to go or even sent to witnesses who wish to review their testimony, while still leaving you with the full version of the transcript.
 They also come with a handy word index, which makes finding specific passages easy.

-Condensed copies are normally processed without exhibits attached (the exhibits are usually attached to the full-sized deposition), which means they are even more conveniently sized for travel and storage, and you do not have to pay extra for additional copies of exhibits to attach.
+Condensed copies are normally processed without exhibits attached (the exhibits are usually attached to the full-sized deposition), which means they are even more conveniently sized for travel.

 How do I arrange a video deposition?